SherG/sherrieg/content/blog/pilgrims-regress/index.md

 <p>An arrogant and hasty selectiveness on some narrow a priori basis cuts him off from the sources of life.</p></div>

 And here's the larger context of that passage.
-(I've broken up the long paragraphs to make the text more 'readable' via screen reading.)
+(I've broken up the long paragraphs and added a few sub-heads to make the text more 'readable' via screen reading.)
 It's worth noting the book was first published in 1933; I believe this editorial note was added to the third edition.
 It references Nazis and war on the Don so I'm thinking it was published in or around 1941.

 ## The symbols of North and South